jamezjaz/Platform_Game/README.md

 This is the Capstone project that seals the completion of the JavaScript module in Microverse Curriculum.
 It is a platform game.
 The inspiration was from Zenva and Richard Davey Phaser 3 tutorials.
 The principal aim of this game is to collect/swallow the stars.
-The point increment by 10 each time a star is collected.
-A bomb and a set of new stars show up as soon as the current set of stars are collected completely.
+The points increment by 10 each time a star is collected.
+A bomb and a set of new stars show up as soon as the current set of stars are exhausted.
 The player is destroyed the moment s/he collides with the bomb!

 ### How To Play